mad-lab-fau/gaitmap/docs/guides/Gaitmap-Datatypes.rst

 relevant events within these strides.
 Such information is stored in a *StrideList*.

-A *SingleSensorStrideList* is just a `pd.DataFrame` that should at least has the columns defined by :obj:`~gaitmap.utils.consts.SL_COLS`.
+A *SingleSensorStrideList* is just a `pd.DataFrame` that should at least have the columns defined by :obj:`~gaitmap.utils.consts.SL_COLS`.
-The columns `s_id` should contain a unique identifier for each stride in the stride list.
+The column `s_id` should contain a unique identifier for each stride in the stride list.
 All other columns should provide values in samples since the start of the recording (not the start of the stride!)

 >>> from gaitmap.utils.consts import SL_COLS